kuzzleio/kuzzle/doc/2/guides/main-concepts/3-permissions/index.md

 ::: info
 The [security:createFirstAdmin](/core/2/api/controllers/security/create-first-admin) action creates a user attached to the `admin` profile, which uses the `admin` role, giving access to all API actions.
-The `reset` option allows to restrict `anonymous` default rights in the same time.
+The `reset` option allows to restrict `anonymous` default rights at the same time.
 :::

 ```bash